Next planned course: Feb 6-Feb 8 & Feb 27-Mar 1, 2023

 - Genetic circuits

 - CADesign, automated construction and expression of synthetic pathways

 - Guest lecture

 Exam and evaluation

 The successful student will acquire fundamental knowledge of prokaryote molecular biology and physiology at an advanced level as well as knowledge about recent advances in prokaryote molecular biology.
-For the topics on genetic circuits and -omics technologies, the aim is to obtain the understanding of what these approaches may contribute to a project.
-The student will gain knowledge on bacterial physiology and new technology that enables them to design synthetic circuits and pathways in the wet lab.
-They will learn which information can be obtained from –omics studies.
-They will receive training in critically reading a published paper.
+For the topics on genetic circuits and -omics technologies, the aim is to obtain an understanding of what these approaches may contribute to a project.

 Recommended previous knowledge